matt-semmel/matt-semmel/README.md

-- 👋 Hi, I’m @matt-semmel
+- 👋 Hi, I’m @matt-semmel.
+At some point I'll dig through school work and actually upload some code.
 - 👀 I’m interested in programming, AI/ML, HCI.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on finding an entry-level job in the industry.